 Test A Million Times

-This will not only get rid of the possibility of risk factor but also help you understand if the MVP is ready to roll out.
+This will not only get rid of the possibility of risk factors but also help you understand if the MVP is ready to roll out.
 Furthermore, you can never really predict how many loads the network would have to take.

-So, in case of MVP in proof of concept blockchain, you need to test it a lot of time until you are absolutely sure that it doesn’t have any coding issues.
+So, in the case of MVP in proof of concept blockchain, you need to test it a lot of time until you are absolutely sure that it doesn’t have any coding issues.

 Also, if you happen to detect any coding issues that would cause security problems you will get the time to perfect it.
 So, why not be a little patient before rolling out the blockchain POC framework?

 Collaborating with other enterprises could help to take down the overall costing of the blockchain proof of concept.
 Furthermore, if you are a small to medium level enterprise then collaborating with other parties could help out with the production costing.